nutribullet Immersion Blender Blender Review

 9.0

 The nutribullet Immersion Blender is good for making nut butter.
 It can't handle as many ingredients at once compared to a full-size blender, so you need to work in smaller batches.
 It's also more work to use since you need to hold the power button down to blend and move the blending arm up and down more or less constantly.
 That said, it doesn't take too long to make fantastic nut butter with a little bit of crunchiness.
-It's more suitable for making nut butter than many immersion blenders we've tested, like the Vitamix Immersion Blender and the Cuisinart Smart Stick Two-Speed Hand Blender.
+It's more suitable for making nut butter than many immersion blenders we've tested, like the Vitamix 5-Speed Immersion and the Cuisinart Smart Stick Two-Speed Hand Blender.

 7.2